hyperledger/indy-hipe/text/consent_receipt/README.md

 ### Introduction of edge and cloud agents

-The term edge and cloud agent is to represent how not every data subject or institution will have their own wall.
-The cloud agent represents the edge agent in managing the wallet, enforcement of GDPR requirements.
+The term edge and cloud agent represents how not every data subject or institution will have their own wallet.
+The cloud agent is the custodian for the edge agent in managing the wallet and ensuring GDPR compliance.
+The diagram depicts the relation between customer, operator, and service providers when sharing data.
+This is a different representation of the diagram shown for data sub-controllers.

 ![3_introduction_edge_cloud_agents](./3_introduction_edge_cloud_agents.png)